koniarik/vari/README.md

 ### Take

-`uvref` and `uvptr` retain ownership of referenced items, `take` allows stealing the ownership from the owner:
+`uvref` and `uvptr` retain ownership of referenced items, the `take` method is used to transfer ownership:

 ```cpp
 auto foo = [&](vari::uvref<int, std::string> r)